DanilleH22/simpsons_smash/README.md

 1. Create a Github repository
 2. Open on GitPod
 3. Create game with Javascript, Html & CSS
-4. Validated code had no errors with JSHint for JavaScript and W3C Validator for HTML and CSS
-5. Ran code on website by typing 'python3 -m http.server' in the Command Line
+4. Ran code on website by typing 'python3 -m http.server' in the Command Line
-6. Any bugs were fixed and noted
+5. Any bugs were fixed and noted and commited to GitHub
-7. Re-validated code with JSHint for JavaScript and W3C Validator for HTML and CSS
+6. Validated code had no errors with JSHint for JavaScript and W3C Validator for HTML and CSS
-8. All commits was pushed to GitHub
+7. All commits was pushed to GitHub
+8. Open Smash the Simpsons repository
-9. The setting tab in GitHub for the repository was clicked
+9. Click settings tab in repository
+10. Click Pages on the side bar
-10. Pages was clicked, then main Branch was clicked from the dropdown menu
+11. Under section called Branch click main from the drop down menu
-11. The page was then saved and a live link was created
+12. Save the page and then a live link is generated

 The live link to the website can be found here: [Smash the Simpson](https://danilleh22.github.io/simpsons_smash/)